microchip-pic-avr-examples/pic18f16q41-breathing-led-mplab-mcc/README.md

 # Breathing LED PWM Demo for PIC18F16Q41

-In this application, we will make the LED appear to breathe by using 2 PWM peripherals running at different frequencies.
+In this application, we will make the LED appear to breathe by using 2 Pulse-Width Modulated (PWM) peripherals and a Configurable Logic Cell (CLC).

 ## Related Documentation